RichardGu08/Starbucks-data-analysis-sample-data/README.md

 ## Business Question

-How can Starbucks increase the total sales revenue by providing different offers to different custom
+How can Starbucks increase the total sales revenue by providing different offers to different customers

 ## Understand the Data Sets